MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [x] The “coupon rate” also independently adjusts upward automatically.
 - [ ] Bond prices generally increase as interest rates rise.

-> **Explanation:** Bond prices and interest rates move inversely.
+> **Explanation:**( Bond prices and interest rates move inversely.
 If interest rates increase, existing fixed-coupon bonds provide lower returns compared to new issues, causing their market prices to decline.
-Note that coupons do not typically adjust automatically—once set, the coupon rate is fixed (except in the case of variable-rate bonds).
+Note that coupons do not typically adjust automatically—once set, the coupon rate is fixed (except in the case of variable-rate bonds).)

----

 ### In calculating equity valuations, the discount rate primarily:
 - [x] Determines the present value of future cash flows.